-Triggers are run in the order listed in the table; if one trigger script fails, subsequent trigger scripts are not run.
-Even when a trigger script succeeds, the submit may fail because of subsequent triggers, or for other reasons.
-Thus, pre-submit triggers should be used only for validation, and should not perform operations that are dependent on the successful completion of the submit.
-If this is necessary, create a daemon instead.
+Triggers are run in the order listed in the table; if a trigger script fails for a specified type, subsequent trigger scripts also associated with that type are not run.

+Even when a submit or content trigger script succeeds, the submit may fail because of subsequent trigger failures, or for other reasons.
+Use submit and content triggers only for validation, and use commit triggers or daemons for operations that are contingent on the successful completion of the submit.

 To use the same trigger script with multiple file patterns, list the same trigger multiple times in the trigger table.
-Exclusionary mappings can be provided to exclude files from activating the trigger script; in this case, the order of the trigger entries matters, just as it does when exclusionary mappings are used in views (see the Examples section, below).

-If a particular trigger name is listed multiple times, only the script corresponding to the first use of the trigger name is activated.
+Use exclusionary mappings to prevent files from activating the trigger script; the order of the trigger entries matters, just as it does when exclusionary mappings are used in views.
+If a particular trigger name and type is listed multiple times, only the script corresponding to the first use of the trigger name and type is activated.

-The p4 triggers form contains a single field, called Triggers:.
-Each row in the table holds three values:
+The p4 triggers form contains a single Triggers: field.
+Each row in the field holds four values: